AdobeDocs/experience-manager-65.en/help/sites-deploying/queries-and-indexing.md

 ### Configuring AEM with a single remote Solr server {#configuring-aem-with-a-single-remote-solr-server}

-AEM can also be confiured to work with a remote Solr server instance:
+AEM can also be configured to work with a remote Solr server instance:

 1. Download and extract the latest version of Solr.
 For more info on how to do this, please consult the [Apache Solr Installation documentation](https://cwiki.apache.org/confluence/display/solr/Installing+Solr).
 1. Now, create two Solr shards.
-You can do this by creating folders for each shard in the folder where Solr has been upacked:
+You can do this by creating folders for each shard in the folder where Solr has been unpacked:

     * For the first shard, create the folder: